paragonie/halite/doc/Features.md

   * `File::signResource`(`resource`, [`EncryptionSecretKey`](Classes/Asymmetric/EncryptionSecretKey.md)): `string`
   * `File::verifyResource`(`resource`, [`EncryptionPublicKey`](Classes/Asymmetric/EncryptionPublicKey.md)): `bool`

+The `lazy` type indicates that the argument can be either a `string` containing the file's path, or a `resource` (open file handle).
+Don't mix and match types.
+If one is a `resource`, both must be.
+If the other is a `string`, both must be.

 Each of feature is designed to work in a streaming fashion.

 > In each case, any call to `::*File` is just a friendly wrapper for